Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 [-] No one SID or Service Name has been found.
 Impossible to continue
 ```

 Typically, admins of these resources will have a specific naming convention for these values, and building a custom wordlist will give you the best possible outcome.
 Building the wordlist can be done with any info you have on the environment.
 Hostnames or application names are often used as TNS listener `SIDs` and `Service Names`.
-Trying `hostname` with random digits up to 3 values has worked for me before.
+Trying `hostname` with random digits up to three (3) values has worked for me before.

 Here is an example of running ODAT with a custom wordlist that finds a valid `Service Name` using the `snguesser` module (`sidguesser` is the other module for `SIDs` specifically):